 The Railway Station is located in Qianyuan Bei Lu, downtown Tunxi District.
 Wan-gan railway line (from Anhui Province to Jiangxi Province) runs through the city.
-Many trains run directly to Beijing (about 19 hour's journey), Shanghai (eleven or twelve hour's journey), Guangzhou (about 19 hour's journey), Nanjing (five to eight hour's journey), Hefei, Jingdezhen, Nanchang (eight or nine hour's journey), Xiamen (about 23 hour's journey) and Fuzhou (14 or 15 hour's journey).
+Many trains run directly to Beijing (about 19 hours), Shanghai (11 or 12 hours), Guangzhou (about 19 hours), Nanjing (five to eight hours), Hefei, Jingdezhen, Nanchang (eight or nine hours), Xiamen (about 23 hours) and Fuzhou (14 or 15 hours).
 If you visit southern China first, you can transfer at Hangzhou.
 If you come from northern China, Nanjing is your best transfer stop.

-The City Bus Station is near the railway station in Huangshan Dong Lu - 10 minutes on foot from the railway station.
+Huangshan General Bus Station, aka Tunxi Bus Sttaion, which is located at Qiyun Avenue is about 4km (2.5mi) away from Huangshan Railway Station.
+Bus no. 21 can take you straight to the bus station.
 The city is connected with Shanghai, Hangzhou, Nanjing, Hefei, Mt.
 Jiuhua, and Jingdezhen by national highways.
 In addition the Hui-Hang (from Anhui Province to Hangzhou City) highway, Hefei - Tongling - Mt.Jiuhua - Mt.Huangshan highway, Mt.
 Huangshan-Jingdezhen highway, and the round-Mt.
 Huangshan-highway form an efficient network.
 There are luxury buses leaving everyday for the main cities in south China including Hangzhou (2.5-hour journey), Ningbo, Shanghai, Wuhan, Jingdezhen, Suzhou, Wenzhou, and Hefei.

 New National Line Bus Station transports visitors from neighboring cities to Yellow Mountain including Anqing, Hangzhou, Yixian County and Hefei.